- Author Chapman, B., Henry,R., Wurm,P., Bellairs, S., Crayn, D., Smyth, H., Furtado, A., Sivapalan, S., Ford, R. & Matchett, T.

 Northern Australia rice industry situational analysis study

-This industry situational analysis study will, for the first time in Australia, explore and pursue options for the development of a rice industry in northern Australia.
-It will assess the status of the rice market, rice production and barriers to the industry in northern Australia, Australia and globally and evaluate three key options for industry development.
-These are: Wild rice production northern Australian rice production improved rice production Wild rice production This option would involve the commercial production of wild rice as a distinct wild Australian food product and would include an evaluation of the potential for wild harvest as well as cultivation of the wild species in northern Australia.
-Northern Australian rice production This option will assess the potential to establish a unique Australian type of domesticated rice by transferring a few key attributes from Australian wild rice into domesticated rice.
-These would aim to ensure viable production by providing resistance to major local pests and diseases but also add novel consumer traits such as grain size, colour and texture.
-Improved rice production This option would involve evaluating the potential for commercial use of genes from Australian wild rice to support the breeding of rice for global production.
-This could include support for adaption of rice to climate change.
-As part of the project, a Northern Australian Rice Industry support group will be established to provide stewardship to the developing industry.
-This group will explore the past development and growth patterns in the industry and baseline current industry characteristics, including size, production, income, productivity measures and employment levels to understand capacity and scalability limitations.
+This industry situational analysis – is the first in Australia – explored and pursued options for developing a rice industry in northern Australia.
+It assessed the current status of the rice market, rice production, and barriers to industry growth in northern Australia, across Australia and globally.
+The study evaluated three key options for industry development: Wild rice production Northern Australian rice production Improved rice production Wild rice production This option involves the commercial production of wild rice as a distinct Australian food product.
+It includes evaluating the potential for both wild harvesting and cultivation of wild rice species in northern Australia.
+Northern Australian rice production This option assesses the potential to establish a unique Australian variety of domesticated rice by transferring key attributes from Australian wild rice into domesticated rice.
+This would enable viable production by providing resistance to major local pests and diseases, while also introducing novel consumer traits such as grain size, colour and texture.
+Improved rice production This option explores the commercial use of genes from Australian wild rice to support global rice breeding production.
+It includes research into how these genes can help rice adapt to climate change.
+As part of the project, a Northern Australian Rice Industry Support Group was established to provide stewardship for the emerging industry.
+This group examined historical development patterns and baseline industry characteristics – including size, production, income, productivity measures and employment levels – to better understand capacity and scalability limitations.